OUR TEAM

 Stefanie brings her multifaceted experience with food, farms, markets, and movements to the Growing Hope Board of Directors.
 As a 13 season veteran vendor of the Ypsilanti Farmers Markets and former resident of Ypsilanti, she is deeply rooted in the local food community.
 As an activist, Sociology Professor, and farmer who has been feeding this community heirloom, organic produce and farm products since 2010, she is uniquely situated to help move forward Growing Hope’s food justice goals.
 As former Program Manager of the Tilian Farm Development Center incubator and current Ann Arbor Farmers Market Manager, she works closely with farmers, food producers, and other local entrepreneurs, to increase the vibrancy of our local food economies and regional food system.
 Stefanie is thrilled to have the opportunity to get involved more directly with Growing Hope’s mission.

-Kelsey Watson, Director
+Kelsey Watson, Secretary

 Kelsey (she/her) is currently based in Washington, D.C., but was born and raised in Ypsilanti, Michigan.
 She studied Sustainable Agriculture and Food Systems at Michigan State University and has spent more than a decade doing work rooted in food and agriculture.
 Most recently, Kelsey held the role of Grassroots Co-Director for the National Sustainable Agriculture Coalition, where she worked closely with nationwide organizations to build grassroots power for federal policy change.
 Kelsey spends her free time cooking for herself and others, tending to her small backyard garden, and teaching people about beer.